 From time to time I carried spare tires with me, but that was mostly unnecessary because every larger city had plenty of motorcycle stores and tires were never that hard to find.

 Dangers of Mexico

 How do you feel or react about the increasingly loud voices about the danger of Mexico and other Latin American countries?
 Do you feel that most Americans have an accurate picture of the security situation/problems down south?

 As soon as I told people I would be riding my motorcycle south of the border, they quickly and routinely warned me of the dangers.
 It seemed like everyone had read a horror story in the paper, seen an exposé on TV, or knew of a terrible story from a friend of a friend of a friend.

 The truth is, the overwhelming majority of the people I met were genuinely friendly.
 Sure, trouble is not hard to find if you go looking for it, but if you travel smart, you’ll have a great time.
 Then again, there are no guarantees.
-But that’s part of excitement of travel.
+But that’s part of the excitement of travel.

-Nevertheless, I’m conflicted on this issue… On the one hand, I want to educate others about how wonderful the people are south of the border.
+Nevertheless, I’m conflicted about this issue… On the one hand, I want to educate others about how wonderful the people are south of the border.
 On the other hand, I want to keep the secret so there is more for me to enjoy!

-What do you feel the pros and cons of overland travel with your own vehicle are as compared to, say, the more traditional backpack and public transportation approach to travel?
+What do you feel the pros and cons of overland travel with your own vehicle are compared to, say, the more traditional backpack and public transportation approach to travel?